 Walther has also redesigned the trigger system on the M2.
 The trigger itself has been reshaped and made wider.
 It appears the transfer-bar design is different, as well.
 While the trigger-pull weight remains the same, the feel is different from the original PPS.
 The M2 does not have the excellent trigger found in some of Walther’s other striker-fired guns, like the PPQ, but its trigger is certainly not bad.
 After a short take-up, the trigger pull is firm, without grittiness or stacking.
 Break is predictable and reset is quick.

 Removal of the “QuickSafe” system also simplifies the takedown process.
 After ensuring the gun is unloaded and the striker decocked, you simply retract the slide slightly and hold down the takedown catch on each side of the frame (similar to that found on Glock pistols).
 The slide is easily removed, and the barrel and the captured-spring guide-rod assembly follow.

-Shooting and Carrying The M2 performed without incident at the range.
+The M2 performed without incident at the range.
 It digested several hundred rounds of varying types of ammunition without any failures.
 Accuracy was solid for a compact gun with a 3-inch barrel, averaging groups of less than 2 inches at 10 yards.
 All of the premium defensive ammo I tested clocked in over 1,000 fps, except for the heavy 147-grain Winchester PDX-1 Defender.
 I would opt for a lighter bullet in this small pistol.